-Use of house or multiple residential unit for an occupation or business activity as a secondary use where:
+Means the use of house or multiple residential unit for an occupation or business activity as a secondary use where:

-- a. the floor area used specifically for the home business does not exceed 50m2 - b. any visitor accommodation does not exceed four visitors - c. there is no hiring out of materials, goods, appliances or vehicles - d. there is no repairing, servicing, cleaning or loading of vehicles not normally associated with a house - e. the maximum height of a new building, structure or object does not exceed the height of the house and the setback is the same as, or greater than, buildings on adjoining properties.
+- a. the floor area used specifically for the home business does not exceed 50m2 - b. any visitor accommodation does not exceed four visitors - c. there is no hiring out of materials, goods, appliances or vehicles - there is only one sign related to the Home business, located within the premises of on a fence facing the road - e. there is no repairing, servicing, cleaning or loading of vehicles not normally associated with a house

+- f. there is no industrial use of premises - g. the maximum height of a new building, structure or object does not exceed the height of the house and the setback is the same as, or greater than, buildings on adjoining properties.